filbert11/hotel-booking-cancelation-prediction/README.md

 4. Evaluation of Machine learning models

 ## Conclusion
-Neural network is the best machine learning models and achieved f1 score of 0.81.
+Neural network is the best machine learning model and achieved f1 score of 0.81.